deployd/deployd/docs/usercollection.markdown

       "email": "foo@bar.com"
     }

+## Current user

+The currently logged in user is available by sending a GET request to `/users/me`.

+    200 OK
+    {
+      "_id": "4f71fc7c2ba744786f000001",
+      "email": "foo@bar.com"
+    }

 ## Logging out

-To logout a user send a DELETE request to `/<collection name>/logout`:
+To logout a user send a POST request to `/<collection name>/logout`:

     204 No Content

-The currently logged in user is available when GETing `/users/me`.